 Trust: Clients and users will trust the software will work and developers will trust that what they build will run well.

 Scalability: A robust and scalable architecture mitigates future risk of refactoring and allows clients to make necessary improvements down the line.

 Availability: Ensure a well-functioning site at all times.

 Cloud-Vendor Independence: Especially for larger clients that do not want to be stuck with one data center or AWS.

+Access to the cloud for any company.
 Deployments: Faster and safer.